 Sweeten to taste with sugar (this is often served very sweet) then cook over very low heat, stirring constantly, until the mixture is of the consistency of a thick soup.

-Taste the mixture (it should be have a distinctly coconut taste).
+Taste the mixture (it should have a distinct coconut taste).

-If the coconut flavour is not pronounced then stir in some of the grated coconut.
+If the coconut flavour is not pronounced then stir in some of the grated coconuts.

 Add enough of the dried garri (or semolina) to thicken (it should be almost solid).